szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Command-Line.md

 You can run your SpecFlow tests via SpecFlow+ Runner from the command line.
 Use `SpecRun.exe` located in the `..\packages\SpecRun.Runner.1.2.0\tools\` directory of your Visual Studio project to run your tests.

-Start SpecRun.exe without any parameters to display an overview of the available commands.
-Use the help option to display information on a specific command, e.g. `SpecRun.exe help run`.
+Start `SpecRun.exe` without any parameters to display an overview of the available commands.
+Use the `help` command to display information on a specific command, e.g. `SpecRun.exe help run`.

-The following commands and options are available from the command line:
+The following commands are available from the command line:

 ###run
 Use `SpecRun.exe run` to run your tests using the following parameters: